-- Are there some new and creative ways I could live more independently: with or without my SA husband.
+- Are there some new and creative ways I could live more independently: with or without my SA husband?

 For example, I’ve seen women come up with some very creative in-house separation ideas: in one case changing houses to one with two fully separate living spaces.
 I’ve seen women find relatives who were more willing than they had anticipated to help provide (housing, money, etc.) for them.
 I’ve seen women well into their retirement years begin to do paid work again: helping other women.

 Perhaps more importantly I’ve seen women in incredibly dire circumstances find that God IS faithful to provide.
 I spent an evening last weekend with a young mother of two who relayed miracle, after miracle, after miracle of provision after her husband suddenly left her and her young children (with debt and no access to money) for his mistress.
-She had no job, no family in the country (she was an immigrant) and was still breastfeeding their baby.
+She had no job, no family in the country, and was still breastfeeding their baby.
 Did she suffer hardship: yes, absolutely, including cold and illness (with no ability to pay for medical help – for a short time).
 However, she empathically maintains that God provided for her again and again.
-Neither she or her children ever went without food, clothes or basic shelter.
+Neither she nor her children ever went without food, clothes or basic shelter.
 Counseling became available for free when she and her children needed it.
 A church member bought her the medicine she needed after awhile.
-Today, four years later, she is thriving in her home-based business while still home schooling her children (an important value for her).
+Today, seven years later, she is thriving in her home-based business while still home schooling her children (an important value for her).